erri120/lotus/README.md

 - `tbb.dll`
 - `tbbmalloc.dll`

+#### Copy LOOT config

+This modlist actually has LOOT user configs.
+Can you believe it?
+Most other modlists do not have those for whatever reason.
+Anyway, if you want to add mods to this setup you should use LOOT with the config provided.

+You can find the config files in the MO2 folder: `MO2/LOOT Config Files`.
+I recommend creating a backup of your existing `userlist.yaml` in `%localappdata%/LOOT/Skyrim Special Edition` and then replacing it.
+Check the [Using LOOT](#using-loot) section for more info.

 #### Build BodySlide files

 As the amount of outfits and BS files grew in this modlist, I made the decision to *not* build and include the meshes.
-This made the resulting modlist file very small (originally 700+MB) and installation quicker.
+This made the resulting modlist file smaller and installation quicker.
 You should build the outfits in BodySlide with your preset of choice.

-In MO2: launch BodySlide from the executable lists, select the `Lotus - All` group, select your preset of choice, optionally: tick the body morph checkbox if you want morphs, batch build all outfits.

-BodySlide will give you some choices as to what type of outfit you want to build.
-The choice is between normal or with physics.
-Do note that a lot of outfits come with zaps and can be further customized in BodySlide so make sure to check those out.

 ## Updating